nilostolte/nilostolte/README.md

   <img src="https://user-images.githubusercontent.com/80269251/158072042-3b265bda-9db5-456a-9c08-6353bb7e1fc4.png" width="683" height="384">
 </a><br><br>

-The problem with Vaadin is that exactly the framework aspect is what should be thrown away.
+The problem with Vaadin is that exactly the framework aspect is what should be thrown away.<a name="figma_html_anchor"></a>

 #### Figma - The Ultimate Solution

 Figma is definitely the ultimate solution of vector graphics for the web and the future of GUI/UI on the web is in this kind of solution.
 Although Figma is very good, their solution is quite expensive, because it offers not only an integrated environment for vector graphics production but also to manage and integrate different designs to construct a whole application without any need of programming.

 Nevertheless, what's behind Figma is nothing more than what is proposed in this site, but not explicitly.
 In Figma, the marketing gimmick hides all implementation details.
 As far as one can see, it looks obvious that Figma is using WebAssembly not only to accelerate but also to possibly circumvent some bugs that HTML 5 Canvas vector graphics API (generally used with Javascript) clearly have.
-These bugs are not generally talked about, but they hind conplex and more professional vector graphics.
+These bugs are not generally talked about, but they hind conplex and more professional vector graphics.<a name="html5_html_anchor"></a>

 #### HTML 5 Canvas vector Graphics API